anttiharju/zipsi-utility/README.md

 - Improve Git-only workflow.
     - Currently it's assumed that there's another sync system such as OneDrive being used alongside these scripts.
     - It's also somewhat assumed that the work isn't being done on multiple computers. `git pull` isn't done automatically.
-    - This has to be carefully tought out to not destroy any unsaved work.
+    - This has to be carefully thought out to not destroy any unsaved work.

 ## Requirements
 - Windows Terminal